Diffusion Blend: Inference-Time Multi-Preference Alignment for Diffusion Models: DB-MPA Algorithm: Additional Results

-Table~\ref{tab:grouped_results} reports the performance improvement of DB-MPA and other baseline algorithms over the baseline Stable Diffusion, evaluated using the prompts in the training set.
-DB-MPA consistently outperforms RS, CoDe, and RGG across all preference weights.
+For the \textit{Short-DrawBench} setting, Table~\ref{tab:grouped_results_train} reports the performance of DB-MPA and baseline algorithms relative to Stable Diffusion, evaluated on the training prompts (30 random seed per prompt, 750 images in total).
+Across all preference weights, DB-MPA consistently outperforms RS, CoDe, and RGG.

+We next consider the \textit{GenEval} dataset, which evaluates compositional generalization.
+Table~\ref{tab:geneval_train_rel} reports the reward improvements of all methods relative to Stable Diffusion.
+DB-MPA and DB-MPA-LS achieve the best or near-best gains across most preference weights.
+Although the table lists separate $\Delta r_1$ and $\Delta r_2$, we also computed the weighted reward $\Delta \mathrm{WR}=w r_1+(1-w)r_2$.
+On this aggregate metric, DB-MPA and DB-MPA-LS consistently outperform all other baselines, confirming their superior trade-off performance.